joelkoen/PicoLimbo/docs/config/default-configuration.md

 [world]
 # Default spawn dimension
 # Allowed values: "overworld", "nether", or "end"
-spawn_dimension = "overworld"
+spawn_dimension = "end"
 # Sets the time in the world
-# Allowed values: "sunrise", "noon", "sunset", "midnight", or a specific time in ticks (0-24000)
+# Allowed values: "day", "noon", "night", "midnight", or a specific time in ticks (0-24000)
-time_world = "midnight"
+time = "day"
 # Lock the time in the world to `time_world` value
 lock_time = true